nicokist/RNASeq_similarity_matrix/README.md

-# Generate a sample relatedness matrices from RNASeq data
+# Generate a sample similarity matrices from RNASeq data
 Sample confusion is a common laboratory problem.
 In RNASeq this is frequently tested for by checking whether sex-specific genes (y chromosomal, Xist) are congruent with the sex listed for that sample in the metadata.
 However, this method cannot be used to detect sample confusion between patients of the same sex.
-Here we leverage RNASeq reads to call genomic SNPs, and use that to generate a relatedness matrix between all samples.
+Here we leverage RNASeq reads to call genomic SNPs, and use that to generate a similarity matrix between all samples.

 Samples from the same patient should be highly similar, samples from different patients should not be similar (assuming patients are unrelated).

 RNASeq data is often used to detetermine transcript abundances for each gene after which the original data is discarded.
-However, the SNP data obtained by RNASeq can be used to generate relatedness.
+However, the SNP data obtained by RNASeq can be used to generate a similarity matrix.

 Doing this requires a number of tools and commands, we have wrapped these in a docker image.